Welcome To Dove

 Please ensure that ALL items of clothing including pumps are labelled with your child’s name.

 Dove class will be going swimming in the Spring term (January- Easter).
 They will need a swimming costume/ trunks, towel and a hat if they have longer hair.
 Please ensure your child's swimming bag has their name clearly displayed.
 A letter will be sent out prior outlining everything that they will need.
 They will go swimming every Monday afternoon.
 They will not have PE lessons while they are attending swimming as this will be their PE for that term.

 Homework will always be given every week with the exception of school holidays.
 Homework is set on Google Classrooms which can be accessed via numerous devices (laptop, computer, tablet/iPad, phone).
 Work can be returned as a typed document.
+Some maths homework may be assigned on Mathletics (link below).
 Alternatively, children will also be provided with an exercise book to keep at home which may be used to complete work and then a photo uploaded to Google Classrooms.
 The logins will remain the same.

 All homework will be set on a Monday at 4pm and is due on Sunday by 4pm.
 It allows him/her to do some each night or all in one night.
 Homework is recorded and monitored and any which is not completed at home will result in your child not being on the ‘Always’ stage for that half term.
 It is important that homework is completed as the activities set will help to ensure your child consolidates their learning and makes continuous progress